 - Lender’s Policy: Protects the lender’s interest in the property.
 The amount of insurance coverage is usually the loan amount, and the amount of coverage declines as the loan amount is reduced by mortgage payments.

-Owner’s policy- Protects the property owner up to the full original sales price of the property.
-Unlike mortgage policies, an owner’s policy's amount of coverage does not decline over time.
+- Owner’s policy: Protects the property owner up to the full original sales price of the property.
+Unlike mortgage policies, this policy's amount of coverage does not decline over time.
 An optional market value endorsement can be purchased with the owner’s policy to keep pace with increases in a property’s value over time.
 In the event of a claim, the full market value of the property would be recoverable.
 (An owner's Policy could also apply to Leasehold Policies and Construction Loan Policies.)

-Title insurance rates and rules are subject to approval by the Department.
-Title insurers are licensed by this Department.
-A list of title insurers licensed in New York and links to their web sites can be found at Title Insurers.
-Some of the websites include rate calculators to assist in determining the premium for the various types of policies.
+A list of title insurers licensed in New York and links to their web sites can be found at Licensed Title Insurers.

-Title Insurance Rate Service Association (TIRSA) is a rate service organization licensed by the Department.
+Title Insurance Rate Service Association: TIRSA is a rate service organization licensed by the Department.
 TIRSA proposes rates and rating rules, forms and endorsements on behalf of its member title insurance companies.
 Though TIRSA files proposed rates and rules on behalf of all its members, each insurer may file for approval of its own rates and rules manual independently.
-TIRSA’s rate manual, which includes the rates and rules and descriptions of various types of policies and endorsements issued by its member insurers, is available online at http://www.tirsa.org.
+TIRSA’s rate manual, which includes the rates and rules and descriptions of various types of policies and endorsements issued by its member insurers, is available online at www.tirsa.org.

 Title insurance premiums are lower in the following situations: